-While I’ve not found it particularly difficult to sustain a consistent personal time in reading Scripture, regularly gathering my family for worship is one of the most difficult disciplines I’ve ever tried to establish.
-I’m sure there are many reasons for this, ranging from the obstinacy of my sinful flesh to the frustration of trying to keep preschoolers quietly corralled long enough to do or say anything meaningful.
+While I’ve not found it particularly difficult to sustain a consistent personal time in reading Scripture, regularly gathering my family for worship is one of the most challenging disciplines I’ve ever tried to establish.
+I’m sure there are many reasons for this, ranging from the reluctance of my sinful flesh to the frustration of trying to keep preschoolers quietly corralled long enough to do or say anything meaningful.

 And I don’t think I’m alone in this struggle.
 In fact, I once heard a pastor I greatly respect say that he gave up altogether and decided to just disciple his kids one on one.
 So why even try?